100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

    <details>
      <summary>显示原文</summary>

-No special events are sent by image objects.

-See the events of the :ref:`Base object <lv_obj>` too.
+No special events are sent by Image Widgets.
+By default, Image Widgets are created without the LV_OBJ_FLAG_CLICKABLE flag, but you can add it to make an Image Widget detect and emit LV_EVENT_CLICKED events if desired.

+.. admonition::  Further Reading

+    Learn more about :ref:`lv_obj_events` emitted by all Widgets.

     Learn more about :ref:`events`.

 .. raw:: html